 Housing and Residence Life have cameras throughout the halls that are used for safety and investigation of policy violations.

 You are expected to treat all persons with respect and dignity.
 You are not permitted to physically or verbally assault any resident including yourself.
 This includes sexual assault, harassment and/or threats.
 Slurs regarding a person’s racial, ethnic, or sexual orientation are considered verbal abuse.
-All forms of physical or verbal abuse are prohibited, including over the phone or via the internet/social media (i.e. Instagram, Facebook, Twitter).
+All forms of physical or verbal abuse are prohibited, including over the phone or via the internet/social media.

 The following regulations are in effect during quiet hours:

-- The volume of stereos will be kept at a level that cannot be heard outside the suite/room or outside the building.
+- The volume of speakers will be kept at a level that cannot be heard outside the suite/room or outside the building.

 - There will be no loud talking or other noise which will disturb residents who wish to study or sleep.

-- Running, yelling, or other inappropriate behavior is not permitted in the corridors.
+- Running, yelling, or other disruptive behavior is not permitted in the corridors.

-For health and safety reasons, you will be asked to keep the number of guests in your room to no more than 3.
+For health and safety reasons, no more than 3 guests are permitted in a room at one time.
 Housing Staff has the right to monitor the number of guests and room capacity at any given time.

 ROOM ENTRY/ ROOM SEARCHES

-Entering rooms other than your own without the permission of a resident of that room is not allowed.
-A resident of that room must be present.
+Entering rooms other than your own without the permission of a resident of that room is not allowed and resident of that room must be present.
 No RA is authorized to let you enter any room other than your own.
-The University reserves the right of entry to any room for the purpose of inspection, cleaning, repair or discipline.
+The University reserves the right of entry to any room for the purpose of inspection, cleaning, maintenance, repair or determine if University policy is being violated.
 Health & Safety Inspections will be held at least once a semester and additionally as necessary.
 Housing & Residence Life staff may perform visual searches of any resident room.

 Residence hall public areas (including corridors) and exterior areas are equipped with security cameras.
 Security cameras may never be covered or turned off for any reason.
 Tampering with security cameras and/or interfering in security camera equipment’s normal operating function in any way is prohibited.